BRG-teaching/ArupMarch2022/README.md

 ## Support

-If you have questions or need technical assitance, please join us on the the workshop Slack channel.
+If you have questions or need technical assitance, please join us on the Slack channel for the workshop.

 https://join.slack.com/t/arupmarch2022/shared_invite/zt-15bpawx3q-31apqIYiB4atG9YPx5_dLg